riot/riot.github.io/compare.md

 Conceptually Riot is the same thing but there are differences:

-1. Riot updates only the elements that have changed resulting to less DOM operations.
+1. The Web Components syntax is experimental and complex.

-2. Polymer syntax is more complex and requires one to study more books.
+2. Riot updates only the elements that have changed resulting to less DOM operations.

 3. Individual components are imported with HTML `link rel="import"`.
 Polyfills must resort to queued up XHRs, which makes it painfully slow unless the dedicated [vulcanize](https://github.com/polymer/vulcanize) tool is used.
 Riot tags are imported with `script src` and multiple tags can be combined with regular tooling.